Economic and Projection Model Updates

-It’s been a few days since I wrote this article and there are already a slew of updates that I could provide.
+It’s been a few days since I wrote this article, and there is already a slew of updates that I could provide.
 Let me just drop a few to further demonstrate the points provided herein.

 - USATODAY – National debt tops $22 trillion for the first time as experts warn of ripple effects